robfatland/mocean/README.md

 This project has a lot in common with creating data services for research.
-For this reason it extends to a data service example.
+For this reason this document extends beyond installing the games to include a data service example.
+It also touches on related/supporting
+technologies:

+- use of the **`bottle`** web framework and the underlying **`uwsgi`** hosting service framework
+- notes on debugging
+- (miniconda) python installation plus packages and environments
+- on-demand EC2 instances (virtual machines) on AWS; including making and using AMIs
+- using both a browser and Python code as a Client of a web Service

 Development sequence: